CDRussell/cdrussell.github.io/_posts/2016-08-10-SSH-Keys-with-Multiple-GitHub-Accounts-c67db56f191e.md

 ---
 date: "2016-08-10 00:26:52.730Z"
-description: |
-  This article explains how to manage multiple SSH keys for different GitHub.com accounts so that you can access multiple accounts and projects, each with different credentials.
+description: How to manage multiple SSH keys for different GitHub.com accounts so that you can access multiple accounts and projects, each with different credentials.
 keywords:
 - git
 - ssh keys